Solrys/Movies-ETL/README.md

 (Raw data exists in multiple places and needs to be cleaned and structured before it can be analyzed.
 ETL breaks this problem into three steps, or phases: Extract, Transform, and Load.)

+## Objective
+The objective of this project is to create a comprehensive dataset with movie information and ratings for the Amazon sponsored hackathon.
+I will extract movie data from publicly available sources, transform it into a concise and readable dataset, and load the data into a SQL database.

+## Results

+### Final Movie Dataset